-A distingishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding each chord steady, while the violas add decorative filligree.
-If this was one way to avoid straining a less confident player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
-The violas, over a sturdy stream of quarter-notes from the cello, spin out long lines that rise into the violin’s usual register, all supported by spacious accompaniment from the basso continuo of bass and harpsichord.
-The finale is another festive dance in the style of a gigue in which the soloists elaborate the main theme with episodes of flowing sixteenth notes.
+A distinguishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding steady while the violas add decorative filigree.
+If this was one way to avoid straining a less confident viol player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
+The violas spin out long lines that rise into the violin’s usual register, supported by walking cello lines and spacious accompaniment from the basso continuo.
+The finale is another festive dance in the style of a gigue, in which the soloists elaborate the main theme with passages of flowing sixteenth-notes.

-The First Brandenburg Concerto is the only one with a fourth movement, in this case a regal Minuet that makes way for two contrasting trio sections and a Polacca, a dance with Polish origins.
-The alternate sections feature subsets of the ensemble, including the novel sound of three unison oboes honking a breathless accompaniment under hunting calls from the horns in the final trio.
+The First Brandenburg Concerto is the only one with a fourth movement, in this case a regal Minuet that pauses for two contrasting trio sections as well as a Polacca, a dance with Polish origins.
+The alternate sections each feature subsets of the ensemble, including the novel sound in the final trio section of three unison oboes honking a breathless accompaniment under hunting calls from the horns.

-The Fifth Brandenburg Concerto features flute, violin and harsichord as soloists.
-Such a trio was a common chamber music ensemble at the time, playing works for two melody lines and basso continuo known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo passages, and it issues a monster of a cadenza at the end of the first movement.
-This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.
+The Fifth Brandenburg Concerto features flute, violin and harpsichord as soloists.
+Such a trio was a common chamber music ensemble at the time, playing works known as trio sonatas.
+What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo lines, and it issues a monster of a cadenza at the end of the first movement.
+This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos that Bach assembled in Leipzig.

 Along with a solo violin in the Fourth Brandenburg Concerto, Bach wrote two solo parts that he identified as “echo flutes,” a mysterious term that appears nowhere else in his music.
 Scholars agree (for the most part) that the intended instruments were treble recorders, and that “echo” may be a reference to the loud and soft alternations in the middle movement, creating an echo-like sound.
 In performances on modern instruments, flutes typically substitute for the recorders.